 No, it’s not just chile water as the name would imply.
 This stunner is a kind of thin, spicy Mexican tomato soup absolutely full of peeled fresh shrimp.
 We each must have had nearly a pound of shrimp apiece and, yes, we ate them all.
 Not bad for around 70 pesos.

 The drive back up and out of Urique proved easier than the drive down and soon Alberto had us back in Cerocahui where we checked into his shiny new guest house called Hotel Centro Jade right on the town square (look for Alberto or his wife Francia at the Bahuchivo train station and they’ll whisk you off to paradise).
-We can recommend it because it’s spotless, economical (about 500 pesos for room that will sleep 3-4 people) and comfortable.
+We can recommend it because it’s spotless, economical (about 500 pesos for a room that will sleep up to four people) and comfortable.
 Each room even has it’s own small patio.
 And you can’t beat the hosts!

 The next morning Francia, took us on a short hike to a nearby waterfall that tumbles through a natural bridge in the rock face, along with their elated yellow lab.
 We don’t own a dog (except for Grady, but he’s stuffed and doesn’t hike well).
 However, a well-behaved dog like Muneko (which means “little doll”) always makes a hike better with its full-throttle glee.